Ventricular Septal Defect (VSD)

 The minimally invasive & surgical options include:

-In this procedure, a thin tube known as catheter is inserted into a blood vessel through the groin and advanced into the heart with the help of imaging techniques.
+In Cardiac catheterization procedure, a thin tube known as catheter is inserted into a blood vessel through the groin and advanced into the heart with the help of imaging techniques.
 Through the catheter, doctors set a mesh patch or plug into is placed close the hole.
 The heart tissue grows around the mesh that seals the hole permanently.

-A small incision is made to access the heart and the procedure may be performed without stopping the heart and using the heart-lung machine.
+During Hybrid procedure, a small incision is made to access the heart and the procedure may be performed without stopping the heart and using the heart-lung machine.
 The ventricular septal defect is closed by a device via a catheter placed through the incision.